kennysmithed/origins23/origins_reading_wk2.md

 description: Introduction to evolutionary theory
 ---

-*Once you have worked through the reading, don’t forget to do the pre-lecture quiz – instructions are on the main page, under "Quizzes", and also on Learn.*
+*Once you have worked through the reading, don’t forget to do the pre-lecture quiz on Learn.*

 *Reminder: The lecture readings for the first few weeks are quite substantial, but the volume of the lecture readings reduces later in the course.*